awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-interpreting-statistics.md

 # Schema for Statistics \(statistics\.json file\)<a name="model-monitor-interpreting-statistics"></a>

-Amazon SageMaker Model Monitor pre\-built container computes per column/feature statistics\.
+Amazon SageMaker Model Monitor prebuilt container computes per column/feature statistics\.
 The statistics are calculated for the baseline dataset and also for the current dataset that is being analyzed\.

 ```
 {